kanpov/MythicalTowers/README.md

 # State

 This mod is currently work-in-progress.
-It's expected to release in the end of July or start of August, 2021.
+It's expected to release in August 2021.

 # Install